Project 23000 aircraft carrier

 Project 23000 or Shtorm (Шторм) is a proposal for an aircraft carrier designed by the Krylov State Research Center for the Russian Navy.
 The cost of the export version (Project 23000E) has been put at over US$5.5 billion, and as of 2017, development had been expected to take ten years.
-As of 2020, the project had not yet been approved and, given the financial costs, it was unclear whether it would be made a priority over other elements of Russian naval modernization.
+As of 2026, the project had not yet been approved and, given the financial costs, it was unclear whether it would be made a priority over other elements of Russian naval modernization leaving the Russian Navy without an operational aircraft carrier.

 History

 The carrier is being considered for service with the Russian Navy's Northern Fleet as a replacement for aircraft carrier (heavy aircraft cruiser in Russian classification) which was commissioned in 1991.
 The Nevskoye Design Bureau is also reported to be taking part in the development project.
-Although the creation of a new aircraft carrier, along with the s, has been postponed by Russian President Vladimir Putin, it is still mentioned in the Russia's State Armament Programme for 2018–2027 released in May 2017.
+Although the creation of a new aircraft carrier, along with the s, has been postponed by Russian president Vladimir Putin, it is still mentioned in the Russia's State Armament Programme for 2018–2027 released in May 2017.
 According to Russian officials, a new heavy aircraft carrier should be laid down between 2025 and 2030.
 In 2020, it was reported that, if built, the carrier might also be fitted with the proposed S-500 surface-to-air missiles.

 In early July 2016, the design of the aircraft carrier was offered to India for purchase.